caaravn/gitnotes/README.md

     *  systemctl start docker  (will start the docker service).
     *  systemctl enable docker (if we stop the VM docker service also will stop and once VM is start automatically it will start the docker service as well).
     *  systemctl restart docker (to restart the docker service).
+    * sudo usermod -aG docker jenkins ----------------> to add docker to jenkins

 -> Docker engine ---> which containes docker config and which heps to run the docker service -> Docker Repository --> were you can store the docker images (here we can do pull/push mechanism)